A couple of weeks ago Cathy, our CGO and founder of the Woodpecker blog, got a cold email.

 I sent this breakup email to a few prospects once, and here’s what I got when I followed up with one of them in half a year.

 You’d better use a lite version of this breakup email.
 Instead of telling people you’ll remove them from your list, ask them if they don’t mind you resending your offer elsewhere.
-That way, your outreach show will stop on a cliffhanger until the next season rather than get canceled at all.
+A polite follow-up email can pay off in the long run.

 Want to see how to send a follow-up email after getting no response?
 Go here>>